superstar54/weas/docs/source/atoms/atoms.rst

 One can store additional data in the Atoms object using the `attributes`.
 The `attributes` has two domains:

 - `atoms`: store data that is specific to each atom, such as the charge or force.
-- `species`: store data that is specific to each species, such as the mass.
+- `species`: store data that is specific to each species, such as the mass, color, or radius.

 .. code-block:: javascript